Search operation ended in Genoa, bridge death toll rises to 43

 MILAN: The search operation for those missing after a motorway bridge collapsed in the Italian port city of Genoa ended overnight after the last three bodies were found, bringing the official death toll to 43.

-A 200-metre section of the Morandi bridge gave way in busy traffic on Tuesday (Aug 14), plunging vehicles and chunks of concrete and twisted metal to the ground 50 metres below.
+A 200-metre section of the Morandi bridge gave way in busy traffic on Tuesday, plunging vehicles and chunks of concrete and twisted metal to the ground 50 metres (165 feet) below.

 After three bodies were recovered from a car crushed under slabs of concrete, the Genoa prefecture raised its official death toll.
 Nine people are still in hospital, four in a critical condition, it said.